Naval Historical Center #71787

 Up to the end of the First World War, cruisers served as scouts for the main battle fleet, as commerce raiders or escorts, and to show the flag in distant colonies.
 Cruisers were somewhat larger than destroyers, were generally lightly armored, and were fast, with a speed of 30 knots or better.
 While the great naval powers were reluctant to send their battleships far from home waters, cruisers were considered more expendable.
 Because they were considerably less expensive than battleships, there was also less reluctance to expose cruisers to the wear and tear of constant patrolling.
 This made cruisers the original force projection platform.

-For these roles, 6” guns were perfectly adequate, and this was the standard cruiser armament.
-However, the disarmament treaties limited non-capital ship gun caliber to 8”, and suddenly this became a new standard for cruiser armament.
+For these roles, 6” (152mm) guns were perfectly adequate, and this was the standard cruiser armament.
+However, the British completed the first units of the Hawkins class, armed with 7.5" (190mm) guns, shortly after the end of the First World War.
+The disarmament treaties reflected this development by limiting non-capital ship gun caliber to 8” (203mm), and this became a new standard for cruiser armament.
 Ships whose guns met the older standard of 6” caliber became known as light cruisers, and those with the newer 8” standard caliber became known as heavy cruisers.
 With the lapse of the naval treaties and their limits on displacement, cruisers began to put on more armor protection, particularly in the U.S. Navy, whose cruisers began to resemble pocket battleships.
 Japanese heavy cruisers also had relatively heavy armor protection.

 The major naval powers built a number of battle cruisers before and